sportai/sportai_site/_posts/2024-9-7-NFL-Fantasy-Football-Sit-'Em-Start-'Em-Week-One-Sleepers-Breakouts-Steals.md

 Still, Rodgers is a proven QB with multiple MVPs who can dominate another team.

-However, the advanced metrics are unfavorable for Rodgers and the Jets, who ranked lowest in touchdown percentage of scoring plays while the 49ers were second-best.
+However, the *advanced metrics are unfavorable* for Rodgers and the Jets, who ranked lowest in touchdown percentage of scoring plays while the 49ers were second-best.
 The Jets also had the lowest rate of touchdown percentage in the red zone while the 49ers had the highest.

-The Jets also only converted 26% of touchdowns in 2023, the lowest rate for any team in the NFL since 2015.
+The **Jets also only converted 26% of touchdowns in 2023, the lowest rate for any team in the NFL since 2015**.
 The 49ers also outperformed the Jets in Off.
 Yards/Play and Opp.
 Plays/Game, reinforcing their likeliness to defeat the Jets.

 Albeit these metrics occurred when Rodgers was not QB for the Jets, it is not a convincing case that 41-year-old Rodgers will play at an MVP-caliber level in his first game back.